Tasty crustless mini quiches

 Let cool briefly before carefully removing from the tin.
 Garnish with fresh chives before serving.

 Mini egg quiches topped with smoked salmon and herbs, arranged on a white plate.
-Save for Later
+Pin it

 Mini egg quiches topped with smoked salmon and herbs, arranged on a white plate. | Tasteofsavor.com